tpg/is-presentable/README.md

 [![Tests](https://github.com/tpg/is-presentable/actions/workflows/php.yml/badge.svg?branch=2.x)](https://github.com/tpg/is-presentable/actions/workflows/php.yml)

-IsPresentable is a simple package to help you format you Laravel model's data so that it's presentable in a browser.
-For example, if you needed to print the creation date of a model in a view, and you wrote:
+IsPresentable is a simple package to help you format you Laravel model's data so that it's presentable in your views.
+For example, if you needed to print the creation date of a model in a Blade view, and you wrote:

 ```php
 <p>{{ $model->created_at }}</p>
 ```

-You'd get output that looks a little this this:
+You'd get HTML output that looks a little this this:

 ```
 <p>2021-12-09 03:04:22</p>
 ```

 That's fine, but it's not great.
 What if you wanted to format it?
-Well, you could do:
+Well, you could do this:

 ```
 <p>{{ $model->created_at->format('d F Y H:i a') }}</p>
 ```

 Laravel automatically hands the `created_at` timestamp to `Carbon` so this actually works nicely.
 But what if you need to use the same format in a whole lot of places.
 Now it gets frustrating.
 You could create a model accessor, which would work just fine, but then it feels like it's litering up your model with presentation data.
 And do you add the same accessor to all your models?
-That's where IsPresenter comes in.
+This is where IsPresentable comes in.

 ## Installation